avaucher/avaucher.github.io/cv.md

 ## Patents

 * Reiher, M.; Haag, M.; Vaucher, A. 2015.
 Providing real-time feedback to a user from states of a model physical system via a surrogate function.
-EP3153937 / WO2017060113, filed Oct 5, 2015.
-Patent pending.
+EP3338148B1 / WO2017060113A1.

 ## Awards and Distinctions